About

 Why I want to do all this?

-I have had countless experiences such as this over the years.
 As Brené Brown says, shame grows in isolation, but with connection and empathy, it doesn’t stand a chance.
 With oppression thriving on isolation and division, I believe in the power of connection.
 I view my work as watering the seeds of connectedness that we all have within us.
 When we feel like we truly matter, so much can be possible.